Kicksecure/security-misc/README.md

 #### Blacklist and disable kernel modules

+Conntrack: Deactivates Netfilter's connection tracking helper module which increases kernel attack surface by enabling superfluous functionality such as IRC parsing in the kernel.
+See `/etc/modprobe.d/30_security-misc_conntrack.conf`.

 Certain kernel modules are blacklisted by default to reduce attack surface via `/etc/modprobe.d/30_security-misc_blacklist.conf`.
 Blacklisting prevents kernel modules from automatically starting.

 -   CD-ROM/DVD: Blacklist modules required for CD-ROM/DVD devices.

--   Conntrack: Deactivates Netfilter's connection tracking helper - this module increases kernel attack surface by enabling superfluous functionality such as IRC parsing in the kernel.
-Hence, this feature is disabled.

 -   Framebuffer Drivers: Blacklisted as they are well-known to be buggy, cause kernel panics, and are generally only used by legacy devices.